The Dresser - Original West End Production 1980 to 1981

 A major revival of Ronald Harwood's back stage drama The Dresser in London starring Ken Stott and Reece Shearsmith and directed by Sean Foley.

 In a war-torn provincial theatre an ageing actor-manager, 'Sir', is struggling to keep a grip on his sanity and complete his two hundred and twenty-seventh performance of Shakespeare's King Lear.
 Thanks to the efforts of Hitler, all the able-bodied actors are in uniform and across the country bombs are destroying theatres, but the show must go on.
 Ensuring that it does is Norman, Sir's devoted dresser, who for sixteen years has been there to fix his wig, massage his ego, remind him of his opening lines and provide the sound effects in the storm scene.

-The cast features Ken Stott as 'Sir' and Reece Shearsmith as 'Norman' with Selina Cadell, Simon Rouse and Harriet Thorpe.
+The cast features Ken Stott as 'Sir' and Reece Shearsmith as 'Norman' with Selina Cadell as 'Madge', Simon Rouse as 'Geoffrey Thornton', Harriet Thorpe as 'Her Ladyship', Phoebe Sparrow as 'Irene', and Adam Jackson-Smith as 'Oxenby'.
 Directed by Sean Foley with designs by Michael Taylor.

 Ronald Harwood's The Dresser is inspired by the memories of his years working as Donald Wolfit's dresser.
 The Dresser presents an evocative, perceptive and hilarious portrait of backstage life and is one of the most acclaimed dramas of the modern theatre.
 Originally seen in London's West End in 1980 when it starred Tom Courtenay and Freddie Jones, and a film in 1983 starring Tom Courtenay and Albert Finney.